brandmaker/devportal-website/src/content/guides/fusion_ux_logic.md

 - any additional JS files required from the component
   - additional libraries are NOT allowed (to prevent license obligations and conflict with Page libraries or versions)

-These constituents are bundled into one ZIP file (flat list of files, or nesting) and uploaded at once when registering a new component.\
+These constituents are bundled into one ZIP file (flat list of files) and uploaded at once when registering a new component.\
 <span style="color:gray">*To create the ZIP file, use a framework like [Webpack](#https://webpack.js.org/), which compresses the constituents into one single file.*</span>